-Here’s your DIY tutorial for this week… chicken wire frames!
-Actually, these are so easy I didn’t even take step by step photos.
+Here’s a throwback DIY tutorial for!
+This has been my most popular project over the past 5 years… chicken wire frames!
+I first published this on August 4, 2014, and people have been reading and making these ever since.
+Actually, these are so easy I didn’t even take step-by-step photos.
 First, let’s take a look at the before photos.

-I just don’t understand why The Music Man didn’t want this beautiful vintage “painting” hanging in our living room.
+I just don’t understand why Bikeman didn’t want this beautiful vintage “painting” hanging in our living room.

 There may be affiliate links in this post.
 You won’t be charged anything for using these but I’ll get a small percentage of any purchase you make which helps support my little blog.
 And I greatly appreciate it!
 Thanks!!!